enkidevs/curriculum/python/core/working-with-strings/string-formatting.md

 The first, and older, method is similar to how the language C creates new and formatted strings.

-The `%` operator formats a set of variables enclosed in a tuple, which is a fixed size list, alongside a format string which holds normal text with special symbols such as `%s` and `%d`, these are known as *argument specifiers*.
+The `%` operator formats a set of variables enclosed in a tuple, which is a fixed size list, alongside a format string which holds normal text with special symbols such as `%s` and `%d`.
+These are known as *argument specifiers*:

-These are the argument specifiers:
 - `%s` is for a String
 - `%d` is for Integers
 - `%f` is for Floats